Beyond the Oracle Property: Adaptive LASSO in Cointegrating Regressions with Local-to-Unity Regressors: Introduction

 These so-called local-to-zero rates are motivated not only by theoretical considerations but also by their relevance in empirical applications.
 For example, they provide a natural framework for modeling weak signal-to-noise ratios, which play an important role in, e.g., the analysis of stock return predictability \citep[see, e.g.,][]{CampbellYogo06,Campbell08,Phillips15,DemetrescuEtAl22}.
 In this context, a detailed analysis of the properties of LASSO-type estimators under general sequences at which the true coefficients are allowed to go to zero, reveals the fastest local-to-zero rates that can still be detected by the estimator.

-In this paper, we provide a comprehensive analysis of the asymptotic properties of the adaptive LASSO estimator \citep{Zou06} applied to cointegrating regressions.
+In this paper, we provide a comprehensive analysis of the asymptotic properties of the adaptive LASSO estimator \citep{Zou06} applied to cointegrating regressions with potentially local-to-unity regressors.
+Allowing for deviations from exact unit roots is important, as macroeconomic variables often display high persistence without being unit-root processes, see, e.g., \citet{Jensen09} for evidence on inflation, and \citet{HwangValdes24} for further discussion.
 In particular, we derive model selection probabilities, estimator consistency, and limiting distributions, while allowing the true coefficients to freely move through the parameter space along arbitrary sequences.
-In addition, we also derive uniform convergence rates and the local-to-zero rates of the true coefficients that can still be detected by the estimator.
+In addition, we derive uniform convergence rates and the local-to-zero rates of the true coefficients that can still be detected by the estimator.
 These findings will shed light on, e.g., the signal-to-noise ratios practitioners can accept when employing the adaptive LASSO estimator in empirical applications.

-The asymptotic analysis is complemented by a simulation study, which analyzes the approximation quality of the asymptotic results for the finite-sample behavior of the estimator.
-While we focus on unit root regressors in a cointegrating regression model, our results extend to settings with local-to-unity regressors, as well as to predictive regressions with unit roots, in which the predictors enter the model only through their first lag.
+We complete our theoretical analysis with providing uniformly valid confidence regions in the typical regime when the tuning parameter diverges.